decentstack/decentstack/README.md

 Stores should have their `share` invoked first since they provide the lists of available feeds, and their `accept` last so that any feeds that reach it must have passed the filters, also they must honor the rule:

-"last `accept` callback in the stack instantiates a feed locally if missing".
+> ``last `accept` callback in the stack instantiates the feed locally if desired and missing.''

 ```asciiart
       ( TRANSMITTER )                                ( RECEIVER )